 1. Preheat the oven to 325F (163C) and line a cookie sheet with parchment paper.
 Slice cherry tomatoes in half, line on a cookie sheet, sprinkle with olive oil and garlic.
 Let roast in the oven for about 30 minutes,

 2. Prepare pasta according to instructions on the box.
-To make the pesto, slowly blend all of the ingredients in a food procesor until smooth.
+To make the pesto, slowly blend all of the ingredients in a food processor until smooth.
 Season with salt and pepper.

 3. After the tomatoes are ready, let them cool off a bit.
 Gently mix your pasta with some pesto (you will probably not need to use the whole thing, depends on how much pasta you’re using), add tomatoes and gently mix once again.
 You can garnish your pasta with some fresh basil leaves, a few pine nuts and a sprinkle of nutritional yeast.

-I absolutely love pasta, and even though most of the time I went with wholewheat, I was a bit afraid I’d miss it and that I wouldn’t like the gluten free version.
-This tasted amazing and you wouldn’t even guess that the pasta was gluten free and that the sauce was vegan.
+I absolutely love pasta, and even though most of the time I went with wholewheat, I was a bit afraid I’d miss it and that I wouldn’t like the gluten-free version.
+I tried a few different kinds, and brown rice pasta was the closest in texture and taste, to the real thing.
+This is such a good and easy dinner option.
+You wouldn’t even guess that the pasta was gluten-free and that the sauce was vegan.
 It’s also yet another plant-based dish approved by the meat-loving husband of mine.